The following resources may be of interest to vendors seeking to learn more about doing business with the State of Arkansas.

 When a solicitation for bids or proposals is made available for vendor review and bidding, Arkansas sends automated notice to all interested vendors registered in ARBuy, the State’s online procurement system.
 When registering in ARBuy, a vendor can opt to receive an email alert about opportunities to submit bids and offer proposals for its specific commodity or service offerings.

 State departments also use the vendor registry to search for possible vendors for purchases that fall under the dollar threshold for formal bidding opportunities.
 If your company is a smaller, local business providing select goods and services to your hometown community, your registration in Arkansas’s vendor portal puts your business at the fingertips of the State’s buyers for purchases of any size or value.
-To register as a vendor for the State of Arkansas, visit ARBuy Vendor Registration.
-Detailed instructions for walking you through the registration process can be found at ARBuy Supplier Registration Guide.
+To register as a vendor for the State of Arkansas, visit the ARBuy Web Page on the TSS website.
+Here, you will find the link to Register for ARBuy as well as the ARBuy Vendor Registration Guide to assist you in the registration process.

 Other Vendor Resources on ARBuy